 This happens a lot as many websites do not have an RSS or it is broken.
 The fix for this is quite easy, use a page to RSS converter website .
 There are several of them:

-All of these different websites off products and some charge, some don’t.
+All of these different websites offer RSS feed capabilities for webpages/websites, Some charge for this service, some don’t.
 They all follow the same simple setup (using Page2RSS as an example):

 1. Get the URL of the webpage (note not website but webpage, if there are multiple pages on one website you want to follow then you will need to get all their URLs) you want to follow.